printdotio/printio-ios-sdk/api_customization.md

 # API-Level Customizations

-Etiam nec urna ac lacus mollis dignissim.
-Phasellus consectetur sagittis.

 By setting an account in print.io admin panel, You will receive a recipe ID (your partner key).
+You will receive from someone on our sales and accounts team a recipe ID for both the staging and live enviornments.

 This key or recipe ID will pass to your SDK instance or API call the specific values below:

-What Products Are Available?
+The products you have choosen to offer

-The Order Products are displayed on Product List Screen?
+The order products are displayed on Product List Screen

-The Product Display name
+The product display name

-What product pictures are displayed
+The product pictures

 The Product Description and Product Details

-Product Price
+Product Prices

 Shipping Prices

-Retail Price
+Retail Prices

-What SKUs and options within a product are available?
+The SKUs and options you have selected to offer for the product